dafny-lang/dafny/docs/HowToFAQ/Errors-Refinement.md

 ```

 The declarations in a refining module must have the same type as in the base module.
 In fact, to enable easier checking that the type
 has not changed, the type must be expressed in the same syntactic form in the two declarations.
-It is not permitted to use a type in one place and
+For example, it is not permitted to use a type in a base declaration and
-an equivalent type synonym in the other.
+an equivalent type synonym for the corresponding variable in the refinement.

 ## **Error: a const re-declaration (_name_) can give an initializing expression only if the const in the refinement base does not** {#ref_no_refining_const_initializer}